jgheithcock/heithcockdotcom/_posts/scavengerhunts/2018-fred-and-georges-joke-shop/index.md

 <img src="/images/scavengerhunts/2018-fred-and-georges-joke-shop/mystic-smoke.png" alt="Mystic Smoke" class="mapBorder" />
 </a>

-_A standard [Fortune teller fold](https://www.wikihow.com/Fold-a-Fortune-Teller), what made it distinctive was the rounded corners and pattern on the paper, a gift from my mom.
-They have some very distinctive borders that show off well in many of the folds._
+_A standard [Fortune teller fold](https://www.wikihow.com/Fold-a-Fortune-Teller), what made it distinctive was the paper, a gift from my mom.
+It has some very decorative borders that show off well in many of the folds._

 <a href="/images/scavengerhunts/2018-fred-and-georges-joke-shop/fortune-teller.jpg">
 <img src="/images/scavengerhunts/2018-fred-and-georges-joke-shop/fortune-teller.jpg" alt="Origami fortune teller card" class="mapBorder" />